ebolblga/segmented-display-editor/README.md

 When you are done with number of segments, their dimensions and the character truth table you can start designing segments themselves.

 On the top of the page you can see `0...n` segments being displayed.
-You can draw on each segment with left mouse button and you can clear pixels using right mouse button.
+You can draw on each segment with left mouse button (tap on phone) and you can clear pixels using right mouse button (hold on phone).
 Changes will automatically appear on the map output for all the characters you added to the truth table.

 Settings JSON is getting validated: